Families and Supporters

 Welcome, Families and Supporters!

-We know you want to help your student navigate the college search process with confidence.
-At Colorado School of Mines, your student will join a tight-knit community of driven, like-minded individuals, all focused on engineering and applied sciences.
-Here’s what makes Mines different and what you should know as you help your student through the college search and application process.
+You play a big role in your student’s college search.
+At Colorado School of Mines, your student will find a close-knit, driven community focused on engineering and applied sciences.
+Here’s what makes Mines stand out and what you should know as you help guide the journey.

 High ROI and Career Success: Investing in a Bright Future